kerrishotts/pgday/workshops/2017/campp/hooks.md

     Continue: tips.html
 ---

 Hooks aren't solely related to plugins &mdash; Cordova projects can have project-level hooks too.
-Plus, hooks can be pretty advanced, so they're a little beyond our scope in this workshop.
+That said, hooks can be pretty advanced, so they're a little beyond our scope in this workshop.
 Even so, I wanted to mention them so you would be aware of them in case you ever need to add them to your plugin.

 # What is a hook?